liuyuit/study/Life/EF English/EF Online course/Level 4/Welcome.md

 Can you make it?

-Shall we say about 6 p.m. at the new resturant down the road
+Shall we say about 6 p.m. at the new resturant down the road?